belbob/elk-playground/README.md

 ```ShellSession
 $ git clone https://github.com/belbob/elk-playground.git my-elk-playground
 ```
 After cloning, it's best to remove the `.git` directory and initialise a new repository.
-The history of the code is most probably irrelevant for your glpi-playground project...
+The history of the code is most probably irrelevant for your elk-playground project...

 ### Installation elk-playground with Vagrant